canonical/lxd/doc/rest-api.md

 # REST API
 ## Introduction
-All the communications between LXD and its clients happen using a RESTful API over http which is then encapsulated over either SSL for remote operations or a unix socket for local operations.
+All the communications between LXD and its clients happen using a RESTful API over HTTP which is then encapsulated over either SSL for remote operations or a Unix socket for local operations.

 ## API versioning
 The list of supported major API versions can be retrieved using `GET /`.